 controls alternating highlighting of rows, logical or integer (defaults to

-F); if TRUE, alternate each row's background withcolour; if an integer, alternate row blocks of this size are highlighted; if negative, this will invert the sequence of highlighted blocks; (defaults toF)- highlight
+FALSE); if TRUE, alternate each row's background withcolour; if an integer, alternate row blocks of this size are highlighted; if negative, this will invert the sequence of highlighted blocks; (defaults toFALSE)- font_family

 string containing the font family to apply to the table.
 Default "Barlow".